-- The provision of a range of dwelling types and affordable housing which would assist in meeting the District's housing needs and local village needs in a sustainable location; - The creation of a landscape-led development that responds positively to the character of Alvechurch; - The creation of a development that is well connected, readily understood and easily navigated, promoting a layout which reduces dependence on the car and links to pedestrian and public transport networks; - The creation of a strong landscape and open space structure, linking with the adjoining development, retaining existing hedgerows and trees wherever possible, with green spaces integrated within the site, creating ecology corridors and providing new wildlife habitats; - The provision of a comprehensive pedestrian footpath network, retaining and enhancing the existing public rights of way that adjoin the site and providing links between local facilities and the development, as well as maintaining access to Alvechurch Station and the countryside beyond.
+- The creation of a development that is well connected, readily understood and easily navigated, promoting a layout which reduces dependence on the car and links to pedestrian and public transport networks; - The creation of a strong landscape and open space structure, linking with the adjoining development, retaining existing hedgerows and trees wherever possible, with green spaces integrated within the site, creating ecology corridors and providing new wildlife habitats; - The provision of a new primary school and local centre to serve both new and existing residents. - The provision of a comprehensive pedestrian footpath network, retaining the existing public rights of way that cross the site and providing links between local facilities and the development, as well as access to the countryside beyond.